Emma (2020) Movie Review | Screen Rant

 As such, Emma is sure to please fans of Austen, and it'll entertain moviegoers with more casual interest in the author's work and/or Regency era romances.
 Because of the beautifully rich visuals of Emma, it's definitely worth catching in theaters, especially for those whose interest was piqued by the trailers.
 Emma is also fun to watch with a crowd, as everyone can share in laughing at the movie's more comedic moments.
 Since Emma is less adapted than some of Austen's other books - particularly Pride and Prejudice - there are few other films it can be compared to.
 Even still, de Wilde's movie stands apart as having its own unique style in adapting the beloved novel, perhaps even becoming the definitive adaptation for many.
 To be sure, Emma is an all around delight.

-Emma. is now playing in a limited release and goes wide on March 6th.
+Emma. is now playing in a wide U.S. theatrical release.
 It is 124 minutes long and rated PG for brief partial nudity.

 Let us know what you thought of the film in the comments section!